polixir/NeoRL/benchmark/README.md

 ## Instruction for reproducing the benchmark
 Before you start, make sure you have followed the instruction [here](../README.md) to install NeoRL.
-All the results of the benchmark will be stored in the `results` folder.
+All the results of the benchmark will be stored in the `results` folder. **Update:** We have also shared the raw result in [`results`](results/), and you are free to analyze the result on your own.

 ### Step 1: Install dependencies
 ```bash